 Process the ingredients until all the oil is completely poured in and you have a thick, smooth pesto sauce.
 Note that the suggested proportion of olive oil is my suggestion.
 Some people like a thicker or thinner pesto sauce, but I like mine a little bit on the thicker end.
+If you don’t have olive oil you can substitute sunflower oil or grapeseed oil but olive oil is definitely my first choice.
 Finally, salt and pepper to taste.
 Then use or freeze as quickly as possible so it stays fresh!

-Another modification some folks enjoy is adding a couple of pinches of parsley to the mix.
+Another modification some folks enjoy is adding a couple of pinches of parsley to the mix or even adding a little lemon peel.
 For me, the simpler recipe above is hard to improve upon, but it’s always fun to experiment with different proportions and flavors.